tubaplayerdis/tubaplayerdis/README.md

 ### What I do

 I do almost any type of programming I can , approching every challenge with an open mindset and being ready to learn.
 I have spent time around a multitude of operating systems, programming languges and other systems requiring me to constantly learn new technologies.
 While some of my work is on github, some of what I do does not have enough substance to be uploaded to github.
 I am really passionate about systems programming and electrical engineering, and plan to study it in college.
+I also spend time taking on mechanical enginnering projects like Vex Robotics and DIY sim racing cockpits.

 ### Github Stats